ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/createnewoutlookprofile.md

 ## Introduction

-In this guide we will walk you through the steps needed to add your Shared Exchange account to a fresh profile within Microsoft Outlook.
+In this guide, we will walk you through the steps needed to add your Shared Exchange account to a fresh profile within Microsoft Outlook.
 You can have a new default profile or ask Outlook to let you select a profile each time it is opened.

 ## Creating a new Microsoft Outlook profile.